Ultracold Bose gases in disorder potentials with spatiotemporal dynamics: Supplementary Material

 The hybrid trap consists of an optical dipole trap and a magnetic saddle potential, which provides weak (anti-) confinement in ($z$-) $x$- and $y$-direction, whereas the optical trap strongly constrains the cloud along $x$ and $z$.
 Since the saddle potential is an accessory to the magnetic field used to address the Feshbach resonance, its curvature depends on the field magnitude.
 The trapping frequencies and other relevant parameters for all presented experimental data are listed in \Cref{tab:parameters}.

 The speckle potential is created by passing a laser beam of wavelength \SI{532}{\nano\meter} through two diffusive plates (Edmund Optics 47-988 and 47-991) and focusing the light, using an objective with numerical aperture \num{0.29}, onto the atoms.
 They experience a repulsive and spatially random dipole potential $V$, which we characterize by its spatial average $\vavg$ at the focal point of the objective.
 The typical grain size of the speckle is given by the Gaussian-shaped autocorrelation function of the potential with $1/e$ widths (correlation lengths) ${\sigmac=\SI{750}{\nano\meter}}$ transversely to and ${\sigmacl=\SI{10.2}{\micro\meter}}$ along the beam propagation direction.
 As the speckle beam has a Gaussian envelope with waist \SI{440}{\micro\meter}, the average potential is inhomogeneous across the spatial extension of the cloud.
-We use a motorized rotation stage (OWIS DRTM 65-D35-HiDS) to rotate one of the circular diffusers around its principal axis.
+We use a motorized rotation stage (OWIS DRTM 65-D35-HiDS) to rotate one of the circular diffusers around its principal axis. {As a consequence, the rotation speed and hence the phase shift imprinted onto the light field depends on the distance from the rotation axis.
+This renders the correlation time $k$-vector dependent.
+However, the light-field distribution is imaged onto the plane of the atoms, which is deep in the Fraunhofer limit.
+Thus at every position of the atoms, all $k$-vectors contribute to the interference, yielding a Gaussian correlation in space and time with the correlation length and time as given in the manuscript.}